Zopolis4/Haruka/README.md

 * "ERROR H" is diskette error.
 The error is not displayed on warm boot.
 Probably there is a bug in diskette controller emulation.
 * Serial port emulation is not implemented.
 No error is reported by BIOS since it is an expansion card on JX.
 In original PCjr mode the BIOS may report an error.
 * BIOS continues booting when a kj-rom checksum test fails because HLT instruction is not properly emulated.
-* Joystick is emulated but not controllable.
+* Joystick is emulated as not connected.